-Each of the seasons that appear to have made the cut for committee consideration exude their own unique sense of injustice.
+Each of the seasons that appear to have made the cut for that official AU committee’s consideration (and whose tortured cries for vindication were ultimately denied) exude their own unique sense of injustice.

 We now know about 1913, when a lowly southern team like Auburn was still a few years from even being allowed to think themselves eligible for a national championship, let alone win it.

-Two-thousand and four was its own special hell, waiting in line for a roller coaster we were told we were too small to ride.
+Good ol’ 2004 was its own special hell, waiting in line for a roller coaster we were told we were too small to ride.
 You can’t jump No. 1 or No. 2 if they don’t lose—at least if No. 1 and No. 2 are Traditional Powers with a standing reservation at the national championship table.
-Rules are rules, after all, at least until they’re not.
-In the seasons that followed, teams were leapfrogging unbeatens every week, or at least the 12-2 LSU team that won it all (you know, except those games against Arkansas and KENTUCKY) in 2007 was.
-And of course, in 2012, the BCS stripped Southern Cal of its title, and stripped Auburn fans of their scab.
+Rules are rules, after all—until they’re not.
+In the seasons that followed, teams were leapfrogging unbeatens every week, or at least LSU was, the 12-2 team that won it all (you know, except those games against Arkansas and KENTUCKY).
+And of course, in 2012, the BCS stripped Southern Cal of its title and stripped Auburn fans of their scab.
 Ha, there!—there just won’t be a BCS national champion for 2004.
 Suck it, Auburn!

 The obstacles for the 1993 Tigers were even more insurmountable.
-Though the Dungeons & Champions rule book doesn’t explicitly prohibit bad boys from playing (see 1957), probation poisoned the well of public opinion for Auburn’s 1993 team to the point it didn’t really matter.
-The coaches poll wouldn’t even consider Auburn and what little chance we did have to win the theoretically unbiased hearts and minds of AP voters (who expected so little of Auburn in the first place) was mostly gutted by the fact that 90 percent of them couldn’t even watch us play, i.e. win.
-Again—the probation.
+Though the Dungeons & Champions rule book doesn’t explicitly prohibit bad boys from playing (see 1957), probation poisoned the well of public opinion for Auburn’s 1993 team to the point where it didn’t really matter.
+The coaches poll wouldn’t even consider Auburn, and what little chance we had to win the theoretically unbiased hearts and minds of AP voters (who expected so little of Auburn in the first place) was mostly gutted by the fact that 90 percent of them couldn’t even watch us play, i.e. win.
+Again—the freaking probation.
 No TV.
 Heard, but not seen.
+Good times.

 But what stands out about 1983 isn’t just how immediate or even how palpable (or profitable) the sense of injustice was, but Auburn’s immediate response to it, which unlike 2004 was anything but demure.
-Unlike Auburn’s first dalliance with the BCS, when the ultimate what’s the point? perception was that Auburn’s destiny was simply slave to a broken system that couldn’t recognize one the 21st century’s greatest football teams, Auburn cried foul, loudly and officially, after the final polls were released.
-It wasn’t just the football coach speaking out—it was the athletic director.
+Unlike Auburn’s first dalliance with the BCS, when the ultimate what’s the point? perception was that Auburn’s destiny was simply slave to a broken system that couldn’t recognize one the 21st century’s greatest football teams, Auburn cried foul—loudly and decisively—after the final polls were released.
+It wasn’t just the football coach speaking out—it was the Athletics Director.
 Sure, they happened to both be named Pat Dye, but still, the Pat Dyes were pissed.

-A couple of columns on the controversy over Miami not just jumping, but bounding, flying, defying the gravity of any sort of conventional college football wisdom to land ahead of Auburn at No. 1 in the final AP and UPI polls, actually suggested that it was the result of some sort of soft-sell slip up on Dye’s part, that he only went full court with the press after the Sugar Bowl.
-But why would he have thought he had to?
-It was basic math: Nebraska Loss + Texas Loss + Michigan Loss = Auburn’s Second National Championship.
-Even if Auburn hadn’t played one of the toughest schedules in the history of schedules, it was science, logic, borderline a priori.
+A couple of columns on the controversy over Miami not just jumping, but bounding, flying, defying the gravity of any sort of conventional college football wisdom to land ahead of Auburn at No. 1 in the final AP and UPI polls after beating world-beaters Nebraska actually suggested that it was the result of some sort of soft-sell slip up on Dye’s part, that he only went full court with the press after the Sugar Bowl.
+But why would he have thought he had to beforehand?

-In fact, in half the articles on possible national championship scenarios leading up to the bowls, fourth ranked Miami wasn’t even mentioned.
-Wait, wait, wait—make that fifth ranked Miami.
-Illinois was ranked fourth in the AP poll going into the Rose Bowl.
-For the Hurricanes to win it all, it wouldn’t take three post-season upsets, it’d take four.
+In fact, half of the articles on possible national championship scenarios leading up to the bowls didn’t even mention fourth-ranked Miami.
+Wait, wait—make that fifth-ranked Miami.
+For the Hurricanes to win it all, it wouldn’t take three post-season upsets, it would (in a world that made sense) take four.

-It was, as Pat Dye called it, “cut and dry.”
+That Auburn would be No. 1 was, as Pat Dye described it, “cut and dry.”